serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 Take a look at the [Alexa Smart Home documentation](https://serverless.com/framework/docs/providers/aws/events/alexa-smart-home/) for more information.

-### Create service using template from an external repository
+### Create services using templates from an external repository

-The `serverless create` command makes it easy to generate a project based on pre-defined templates which ship with every Serverless release.
+The `serverless create` command makes it easy to generate projects based on pre-defined templates, which ship with every Serverless release.

 Creating a new AWS project which is powered by the `nodejs` runtime is as easy as entering: